 (b) if the decision is to refuse to grant the approval in principle, include in that notification the reasons for the refusal.

-[Section 32J inserted by No. 32 of 2016 s.
+[Section 32J inserted: No. 32 of 2016 s.
 123.]

 32K.
 Application for advance determination of approval

 (1) The University may apply to the Minister for a determination that, if an application is made for an approval under section 32M in relation to a university development proposal, the approval will be granted.